 Instructions

-- In a large bowl, mix together Marinade ingredients (as listed) until combined.
-Add steaks to marinade and coat the steaks in the marinade evenly.
-Marinate for 15 minutes as you prepare the dipping sauce.
+- In a large bowl, mix together marinade ingredients as listed above until combined.
+Add steaks to marinade and coat evenly.
+Marinate for 15 minutes at room temperature.

 - In an oil-less pan on medium heat, toast rice until brown, about 3-4 minutes.